la2050/archive/_organizations/stephen-glassman-studio.md

 project_video: ''
 org_summary: >-
-  Stephen Glassman Studio first raised widespread critical acclaim in the early 1990â€™s creating free-form bamboo installations for devastated urban sites in the aftermath of the Rodney King Riots, Malibu Fires, and Northridge Quake.
+  Stephen Glassman Studio first raised widespread critical acclaim in the early 1990’s creating free-form bamboo installations for devastated urban sites in the aftermath of the Rodney King Riots, Malibu Fires, and Northridge Quake.
-  Since then, Stephen Glassman Studio has gone on to do significant large-scale projects including a 4,000 square foot sculpture plaza at the LNR Warner Center, the Fairmont Skate Park in Salt Lake City, Utah, Arkansasâ€™ Southeast Shear (an NEA & White House Millennium Project), the Sylvia Campuan Bridge in Bali, and more.
+  Since then, Stephen Glassman Studio has gone on to do significant large-scale projects including a 4,000 square foot sculpture plaza at the LNR Warner Center, the Fairmont Skate Park in Salt Lake City, Utah, Arkansas’ Southeast Shear (an NEA & White House Millennium Project), the Sylvia Campuan Bridge in Bali, and more.
 Stephen Glassman Studio has collaborated with architects such as Sasaki, Steinberg, Miller / Hull, and Arup Engineering as a creative